Ash Crimson: Reception

 In an interview with Ignition Entertainment director of business development Shane Bettehausen, Alex Lucard of Diehard GameFan said that North American SNK fans detested Ash and complained about his inclusion in The King of Fighters XII without a storyline while popular series characters were overlooked.
 Bettehausen defended the character, calling him "nuanced and improved" and his moves "incredibly effective".
 In June 2009, Stephen Totilo of Kotaku interviewed Bettehausen, who asked him while Totilo was playing to guess Ash's gender.
 When Totilo said the character was female, Betehausen called KOF "progressive" in introducing a cross-dressing character and said that fans were apparently "warming up to him".
 On Destructoid, Jonathan Holmes praised Ash's character as "defying traditional gender roles while kicking some ass" and called him "the perfect mascot for the KoF series as a whole."

 In retrospect, Famitsu noted Ash Crimson came across as a surprise to gamers for his ambiguous characterization as even though he is supposed to be third hero of KOF, the ending of the Sacred Treasures Team makes him look like a villain when attacking Chizuru Kagura and stealing the sources of her powers.
 This resulted in several mysteries that the audience wanted SNK to explore in future games.
 In the demo of The King of Fighters XIII it was revealed that Ash works from "Those Who Come From That Faraway Land" who serve as the main villains.
-The fact that the story mode reveals that Ash is working for Saiki further explore the ambiguity he is involved with until the revealation he was just an agent.
+The fact that the story mode reveals that Ash is working for Saiki further explores the ambiguity he is involved with until the revelation he was just an agent.
 In regards to his final boss form possessed by Saiki, Famitsu regarded him as a strong opponent based on how he abuses projectiles.
 In retrospect, Excite called him a rare character not only as a protagonist like Kyo or K', but even in fighting games as a whole, with his easygoing personality and character design giving off a very strong personality.
 His debut in KOF XV brought surprises to the audience in general since The King of Fighters XIII had him stop existing after the fight with Saiki and XIV revealed that he managed to survive.
 In "Celebrating Queerness in Fighting Games", Ariel Litwak from The Michigan Daily said Ash appears to be an androgynous male character and as a foil to the very masculine series protagonists alongside Remy from Street Fighter III.
 While saying both are "gender-nonconformity signifying non-heroism" with antagonism towards the male characters leading the story, Ash managed to remain in The King of Fighters for more installments than Remy did in Street Fighter.